smashmath/smashmath/_projects/newnormalized.md

 |------------------|---------------------------|-------------------|------------------------|-------------------|
 | By hand          | 4th                       | 3rd               | 2nd                    | 1st               |
 | Using a computer | 4th                       | 2nd               | 1st                    | 3rd               |

+For non-constant coefficients, the Wronskian inverse is really your only option.